best walks perth - rocky pool walk kalamunda

 Echidna Trail

 The 11-kilometre Echidna Trail follows the Avon River and passes through marri and wandoo woodland.
-Be aware of where you step as the track is rocky and involves some steep gravel ascents and descents.
+Watch where you step as the track is rocky with some steep gravel ascents and descents.

-Keep a look out for kangaroos and a myriad of birdlife including galahs, fantails, thornbills, and black-faced cuckoo shrikes.
+Keep your eyes peeled for kangaroos and a myriad of birdlife including galahs, fantails, thornbills, and black-faced cuckoo-shrikes.

 • Length: 11-kilometre loop